 Two-thirds of the land is irrigated, and they grow everything from beets and potatoes to millet and confectionary sunflowers used in consumer food products.
 “It depends on what the market is offering,” Ron said, explaining that he researches contracts being offered for various crops and looks for the best margin.
 “I don’t have to take the contract, but I can use them to decide what to plant,” he said.

-Risk management through product diversification may not be the first thing that comes to mind for many people when they think about the concerns of America’s farmers, but in fact, it is an underlying strategy for farmer Ron Blach and drives many of his decisions each planting season.
+Risk management through product diversification may not be the first thing that comes to mind for many people when they think about the concerns of America’s farmers.
+But for Ron and Lisa, it is an underlying strategy that drives many of their decisions each planting season.

-On the remaining dryland acres he follows a rotation of corn, sunflowers pressed for oil, and a fallow season to allow the land to replenish.
+On their remaining dryland acres, Ron follows a rotation of corn, sunflowers pressed for oil, and a fallow season to allow the land to replenish.
 Even in this standard rotation, though, Ron keeps his options open, deciding during the season whether to harvest the corn for feed, sale to an ethanol plant, or for silage, which is used for its fiber in cattle feed and involves harvesting the stalks as well as ears.

 “Ron’s been so successful partly because of his diversification strategy,” says Premier Farm Credit's Chris Hornung, “but also because of how well he manages his operation.
 He puts a lot of thought into every decision.”